 - A. Travel expenses must be submitted on approved College forms.
-Out of Province travel requires pre-approval by the President.
-Out of Country travel requires pre-approval by the Senior Leadership Team. - B. Timely submission of expense claims is expected for the benefit of both the employee's reimbursement and the College's financial reporting.
+Out of Province and Out of Country travel requires pre- approval by the Senior Leadership Team. - B. Timely submission of expense claims is expected for the benefit of both the employee's reimbursement and the College's financial reporting.
 The exception to this is the fiscal year-end, where all expenses prior to June 30 must be remitted by July 10 to be included in the correct financial year.
 Senior management and Board members are required to meet the timeline for disclosure (see Section 7 of the policy). - C. Expense claims received by Finance later than three (3) months from initial date of expense on claim will not be paid. - D. An employee must be on travel status to claim travel and meal expenses.
-Instructional Employment Agreement (IEA), Employment Agreement (EA), wage/sessional employees, and approved employer working from home requests may be eligible for travel status commuting between home or a temporary residence and his or her work station when approved by the Senior Manager.
-Re-imbursement limits shall be reviewed and approved annually by the Board of Governors (see Schedule A for rates).
+Instructional Employment Agreement (IEA), Employment Agreement (EA), wage/sessional employees, and approved employer working from home requests may be eligible for travel status commuting between home or a temporary residence and their work station when approved by the Senior Manager.
+Re-imbursement limits shall coincide with the Government of Alberta Travel, Meal and Hospitality Expenses Policy (see Schedule A for rates).
 Reimbursable expenses are described below: - i.
-Meals are eligible expenses, but alcohol cannot be claimed and will not be reimbursed as part of travel or meal expense.

-When an employee is on travel status for a part, but not for the whole of any day, meals may be claimed according to the following:

-- a.
-Breakfast: claim for the first day of travel only if departure is earlier than 6:30 a.m. - b.
-Lunch: claim only if departure is earlier than 11:30 a.m. - c.
-Dinner: claim only if departure is earlier than 5:00 p.m. or if the time of return is later than 7:00 p.m. - ii.
+Meals are eligible expenses.
+Alcohol cannot be claimed and will not be reimbursed as part of travel or meal expense. - When an employee is travelling on College business for part of a day, meals may be claimed according to the following: - a.
+Breakfast: claim for the first day of travel only if departure is earlier than 7:30 a.m. - b.
+Lunch: claim only if departure is earlier than 1:00 p.m. or the return time is 1:00 p.m. or later. - c.
+Dinner: claim only if departure is earlier than 6:30 p.m. or if the time of return is later than 6:30 p.m.

+- ii.
+Tips are a reimbursable expense and should be appropriate to the location, service level and local protocol and are never to exceed 20% of the total bill. - iii.
 Accommodation will not generally be claimed unless persons have three or more hours to travel.
-Exceptions include:

-- Safety concerns.
+Exceptions include: - Safety concerns.
 Weather and road conditions or driving home after long meetings that end at normal work time, may constitute a safety concern. - b.
 Work is scheduled at nearby or more distant locations the next day. - c.
 Where morning departure from home has to occur before 7 a.m. to arrive at a meeting fifteen (15) minutes prior to the start time, claimants are eligible to claim for a hotel the night before.